railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 appropriate purchase order that you have left in the draft state and link that to the tender.

-When one of the orders about a tender is confirmed, all of the other orders are automatically cancelled by OpenERP.
+When one of the orders about a tender is confirmed, all of the other orders are automatically cancelled by OpenERP if you selected the Purchase Requisition (exclusive) type.
 That enables you to accept just one order for a particular tender.
+If you select Multiple requisitions, you can approve several purchase orders without cancelling other orders from this tender.

 Price Revisions
 ---------------